Bands of the Household Division (United Kingdom): Bands

-The massed bands numbers around 250 musicians who are members of the Royal Corps of Army Music rather than the named regiments.
-These are on show in the Changing of the Guard ceremony at Buckingham Palace.
+As of 1913, the massed bands numbered around 250 musicians who are members of the Royal Corps of Army Music rather than the named regiments.
+These have been on show in the Changing of the Guard ceremony at Buckingham Palace.
 Similarly, both the Household Cavalry regiments have their own mounted bands and also their own regimental quick and slow marches.

+On an unusually warm June day in London in 2023, three soldiers fainted during a rehearsal in full dress, wearing woolen uniform and bearskin, leading a commentator from The New York Times to question the sense of "soldiering on in our old, wrong clothes" in the light of climate change.